-Burlington House School marks absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.
+Burlington House School Tooting marks absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.

-Where the absence is longer than 3 days or there are doubts about the authenticity of the illness, the school asks for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+Where the absence is longer than [e.g. 5] days or there are doubts about the authenticity of the illness, the school asks for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate forms of evidence.
 The school does not ask for medical evidence unnecessarily.

-If the school is not satisfied about the authenticity of the illness, the absence is recorded as unauthorised and parents / carers are notified of this.
+If the school is not satisfied with the authenticity of the illness, the absence is recorded as unauthorised and parents/carers are notified of this.